Coronavirus latest: WHO declares coronavirus outbreak a pandemic | DW | 11.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-17:08 Dow falls 5% as stocks plummet further after WHO declares a pandemic.

-16:57 Chief of WHO's health emergencies program Mike Ryan said in a news conference that the WHO's use of the word pandemic to describe the outbreak of COVID-19 does not change its response.
-He added that the situation in Iran is "very serious" and that Iran and Italy are the new front lines of the battle against the virus.
+16:57 Executive director of WHO's health emergencies program Mike Ryan said in a news conference that the WHO's use of the word pandemic to describe the outbreak of COVID-19 does not change its response.
+He added that the situation in Iran is "very serious" and that Iran and Italy are at the forefront of the coronavirus.

 16:32 The World Health Organization (WHO) chief has said COVID-19 "can be characterized as a pandemic."
 Tedros Adhanom Ghebreyesu said the course of the pandemic can be changed "if countries detect, test, treat, isolate, trace and mobilize their people in the response," Tedros said.